Please note that this guidance applies to England. There are some differences in the way the NHS complaints procedure operates elsewhere in the UK.

 You can't challenge the conclusions the ombudsman draws from the agreed facts of the case, but comments or objections can sometimes be made about the conclusions and recommendations.

 The final report

-If individuals or organisations are found to be at fault, the Ombudsman might recommend changes to working practices so that lessons can be learned.
-The Ombudsman can recommend other actions, such as the offer of an apology or financial redress where appropriate.
+If individuals or organisations are found to be at fault, the ombudsman might recommend changes to working practices so that lessons can be learned. he ombudsman can recommend other actions, such as the offer of an apology or financial redress where appropriate.

 Compliance with recommendations can't be enforced, but in practice doctors usually adopt recommendations that have been made.

 This guidance was correct at publication 31/08/2018.
 It is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.